Frequently Asked Questions

 Yes.
 You can only withdraw from five classes throughout your enrollment at Radford University.

 I am not doing well in a class.
 What should I do?

 The first thing you should do is talk to the professor of the course.
 The professors here are wonderful about taking the time to get to know their students.
 Do not let a situation escalate to where it is out of control and beyond someone helping you.
 Make an appointment with the professor immediately to discuss the situation and try to develop a resolution.
 You will find they want you to be successful and will offer advice and encouragement for your success.
-Your professor may give you some ideas on "how to study" for the course or refer you to the Learning Assistance and Resource Center (LARC), to a tutor from that specific department, to your academic advisor or even recommend forming a study group.
+Your professor may give you some ideas on "how to study" for the course or refer you to the Harvey Center, to a tutor from that specific department, to your academic advisor or even recommend forming a study group.
 Your professor is your best resource when you are having difficulties in a course.

 What happens if I receive a poor grade in a class?

 The best thing you can do to prevent this from happening is to be extremely proactive.
 It is up to you!
 Talk to the professor, talk with your advisor, use the services provided by the Harvey Center.
 If you still end up receiving a poor grade, make an appointment with your advisor.
 Remember, you do have options when you find that you are doing poorly in a course.
 Two academic policies which may serve you well in this situation are the class withdrawal policy and the repeat policy.
 Information can be found in the undergraduate catalog.
 You and your academic advisor can develop a plan of action based on your individual situation.

 What is a Degree Audit (DegreeWorks – students)?